croct-tech/plug-js/docs/plug.md

 This method clears the ID of the currently identified user.

-The SDK will automatically emit an `userSignedOut` event.
+The SDK will automatically emit a `userSignedOut` event.
 Also, changing the user in the course of a session will cause the current session to end and a new one to start.

 Calling this method will not produce any effect or errors when the user is already anonymous.